 Resources for You

-For the full schedule, visit the website or join the Microsoft Teams group for more information.
+For the full meeting schedule, visit the website or join the Microsoft Teams group for more information.

 Contact Heather Aleknavage with questions.

 Join other Mason employees navigating the challenges related to having aging parents.
 This group is for employees with aging parents who are looking to connect with others, share advice, and be part of a supportive community.
 The group will meet monthly over Zoom on Thursdays from noon to 1 p.m.
 If you are interested in joining or have questions, contact Laura Winkler.